-JEMPERLI was permanently discontinued due to adverse reactions in 5 (4.8%) patients, including increased transaminases, sepsis, bronchitis, and pneumonitis.
+JEMPERLI was permanently discontinued due to adverse reactions in 5 (4.8%) patients, including transaminases increased, sepsis, bronchitis, and pneumonitis.
 Dosage interruptions due to an adverse reaction occurred in 23% of patients who received JEMPERLI.
 Adverse reactions that required dosage interruption in $\geq$ 1% of patients who received JEMPERLI were anemia, diarrhea, increased lipase, and pyrexia.

 The most common adverse reactions ( $\geq 20\%$ ) were fatigue/asthenia, nausea, diarrhea, anemia, and constipation.
-The most common Grade 3 or 4 adverse reactions ( $\geq 2\%$ ) were anemia and increased transaminases.
-The most common Grade 3 or 4 laboratory abnormalities ( $\geq 2\%$ ) were decreased lymphocytes, decreased sodium, decreased leukocytes, decreased albumin, increased creatinine, increased alkaline phosphatase and increased alanine aminotransferase.
+The most common Grade 3 or 4 adverse reactions ( $\geq 2\%$ ) were anemia and transaminases increased.

-Table 2 summarizes the adverse reactions that occurred in $\geq$ 10% of patients with dMMR EC on JEMPERLI in GARNET.
+Table 2 summarizes the adverse reactions that occurred in $\geq$ 10% of patients with dMMR EC on JEMPERLI in the GARNET study.

 Table 2.
-Adverse Reactions (≥10%) in Patients with dMMR Endometrial Cancer Who Received JEMPERLI in GARNET
+Adverse Reactions (≥10%) in Patients with dMMR Endometrial Cancer who Received JEMPERLI in GARNET

+JEMPERLI

-JEMPERLI N = 104
+N = 104

 All Grades Grade 3 or 4

 Adverse Reaction % %

-General and administration site

-Fatigue a 48 1
+Blood and Lymphatic System

+Anemia a 24 13

 Gastrointestinal

 Nausea 30 0

 Diarrhea 26 1.9

 Constipation 20 0.9

 Vomiting 18 0

-Blood and lymphatic system

-Anemia b 24 13
+General and Administration Site

+Fatigue b 48 1

+Infections

+Urinary tract infection 13 1.9

-Metabolism and nutrition
+Metabolism and Nutrition

 Decreased appetite 14 0

+Musculoskeletal and Connective Tissue

+Myalgia 12 0

-Respiratory, thoracic, and mediastinal
+Respiratory, Thoracic, and Mediastinal

 Cough 14 0

-Skin and subcutaneous tissue
+Skin and Subcutaneous Tissue

 Pruritus 14 1

-Infections

-Urinary tract infection 13 1.9